pankona/hashira/README.md

   * Only one task can be placed on "Doing".
 * Finishes the task, then the task moves to "Done".
 * If the "Doing" task is interrupted by another unexpected task, then the "Doing" task moves back to "ToDo" and new task is placed on "Doing".
-* At the end of the day, "Done" field is archived automatically and new one is created for new day.
+* At the end of the day,
+  * "Done" field is archived automatically and new one is created for new day.
+  * "Doing" task moves back to "ToDo" automatically to intent to start again next day.

 ### calculate consumed times